jagreehal/trycatch-vs-neverthrow-vs-effect/ADVANCED.md

 ## Complete Implementation Examples

 Let's build a realistic payment processing system using all three approaches.
-This isn't toy code, it's the kind of system that handles real money and can't afford to lose a penny.
+This isn't toy code: it's the kind of system that handles real money and can't afford to lose a penny.

 ### Shared Types and Infrastructure